Cheban1996/upwork-appimage/README.md

     vagrant ssh

-The Ruby script needs to be run inside the VM.
+The Ruby script needs to be run inside the VM as root (sudo -s).

     cd /vagrant
     chmod +x upwork.rb
+    gem install bundler
+    bundle install
     ./upwork.rb

 This does the following: